dinnura/SciMed-Lingua/privacy_policy.md

 CONTACT US
 Please submit any questions, concerns or comments You have about this Privacy Policy or any requests concerning Your information via email to cascompanykz@gmail.com.

-Last updated October 29, 2021
+Last updated November 24, 2022